torokmark/advent-of-code/README.md

-# adventofcode2018
+# Advent of Code

-Solutions of Advent of Code 2018
+Solutions of Advent of Code